bmink/microarcade/README.md

 on all this later...

-To elimiate the need for data conversions when transmitting to the display, in-memory framebuffer bit configuration follows that of the SSD1309 display controller, and is *vertical*.
+To elimiate the need for data conversions when transmitting to the display, in-memory framebuffer bit mapping follows that of the SSD1309 display controller, and is *vertical*.
 This means that one byte of framebuffer data represents a one-pixel-wide by 8-pixels-tall section of the screen.
-In most cases, applications don't have to worry about this since they won't set bits in the framebuffer direcly, but instead use one of the drawing functions provided.
+In most cases, applications don't have to worry about this since they won't set bits in the framebuffer direcly, but instead use one of the drawing functions provided, which all support vertical bit mapping.

 ### Sprites, tilemaps, fonts/text, shapes

-Efficient support for all these are supported by `microarcade`.
+Efficient support for all these are supported, see `disp.h`.

-`disp_blt()` is one of the most core functions in the library and is used not only to blit sprites into a frame, but also called by most other graphics functions.
-Whatever the application needs to draw that is not supporte by built-in functions -- if it can do so by using one or a few `disp_blt()` calls, it will be fast.
+`disp_blt()` is one of the most core functions in the library and is used not only to blit (overlay) sprites into a frame, but also called by most other graphics functions.
+Whatever the application needs to draw that is not supported by built-in functions -- if it can do so by using one or a few `disp_blt()` calls, it will be fast.

-Sprite buffer data has to be vertically bitmapped.
+Like the framebuffers, Sprite buffer data has to be vertically bitmapped.
 Check out my CLI sprite & font editor/animator [sprited](https://github.com/bmink/sprited) for creating your sprites.
 It can also dump sprite data in C code syntax (horizontally or vertically mapped), which can be copy and pasted straight into source files.